FastComments/fastcomments-blog/src/content/(5-22-2020) Monthly Engagement Overview With The FastComments Digest.md

 ###### [postdate]
 # [postlink]Monthly Engagement Overview With The FastComments Digest[/postlink]

-Want to get a daily, weekly, or monthly email with counts for new comments, spam, and comments that need your approval?
+Want a regular reminder of comments that may need attention, without getting emails every hour?

 {{#isPost}}